uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/software-processes.md

 {panel type="teacher-note"}

+# Solution

+Here is an example diagram students might come up with after a few revisions.
+An image of the solution in action can be found [here](https://github.com/uccser/cs-field-guide/issues/505#issuecomment-494605977).

+{image file-path="img/chapters/cards-bridge-solution.png" alt="Sketch of a potential solution to the card bridge"}

+{panel end}

+{panel type="teacher-note"}

 # Further advice on the above project

 Usually the point about agile design comes across very strongly; it's rare for a designed bridge to work, but it can usually be done with the iterative agile approach.